 To further your knowledge and understanding of the cloud I recommend hitting Google with some specific questions.
 If you’re more interested in hosting your website within a cloud environment, check out this great review article covering some of the top-tier cloud hosts.
 I’ve additionally added some reading material below, which you can peruse at your leisure.

 - 4 Reasons why Cloud Computing is Efficient

 - Cloud Hosting and Security Demystified

 - What does it take to setup a Cloud?

-I hope this article has explained some of the more confusing ideas surround the mystical “cloud” of web storage.
-Our whole Internet is based on a similar cloud model which has worked well even into 2011.
-What the future will bring I cannot say.
+I hope this article has explained some of the more confusing ideas surrounding the mystical “cloud” of web storage.
+Our whole Internet is based on a similar cloud model, which has worked well even into 2011.
+What the future will bring, I cannot say.
 But I am excited to experience these innovations and see what the next generation holds.